 This only has meaning if the URL (or pattern) also is "+block"ed, in which case a user definable image can be sent rather than a HTML page.
-This is integral to the whole concept of ad blocking: the URL must match both a "+block"(configuration.html#BLOCK) rule, and "+handle-as-image".
-(See

-"+set-image-blocker" (configuration.html#SET-IMAGE-BLOCKER) below for control over what will actually be displayed by the browser.)
+This is integral to the whole concept of ad blocking: the URL must match both a "+block" (actions-file.html#BLOCK) rule, and "+handle-as-image".
+(See "+set-image-blocker" (actions-file.html#SET-IMAGE-BLOCKER) below for control over what will actually be displayed by the browser.)